peerlinks/peerlinks/protocol.md

 5. Eventual consistency.
 Messages must be viewable offline.
 New messages can be posted offline and distributed once remote peers are available.

+## Security Disclaimer

+Current version of protocol **DOES NOT** have:

+* Forward secrecy and backward secrecy (once invited to the channel - the participant downloads all history and read all further conversations even though they write access will expire in 99 days)
+* Data obfuscation.
+The messages in this protocol could be filtered by firewalls.
+Obfuscation can potentially happen on transport level (e.g., using [Noise Protocol Framework][Noise])

 ## Notes

 Here and below [Sodium][] is used for all cryptography operations.